Lot Size and Constraints

 At the end of the week we obtained the following results:

-The green and the orange machines have been stopped at the end of the week in order to empty the line and also due to inefficiencies on each setup.
+The green and the brown machines have been stopped at the end of the week in order to empty the line and also due to inefficiencies in the manual interventions.

 Machines g and h were stopped at the beginning of the week due to the empty line and also along the week due to their excess capacity.

-Capacity utilization should be 100% in the bottleneck but not in the rest of the operations.
+- Capacity utilization should be 100% in the bottleneck but not necessarily in the rest of the operations.